On this page

 - Set timer for 30 minutes.

-- Solve all 6 problems with full work shown.
+- Solve all 6 problems with full work shown — no hints or answers during the timed set.

 - Use the 6-step quadratic checklist and the dot-and-gap diagram where applicable.